If there ever was a multi-purpose piece of furniture, a chest of drawers is it!

 In a Child's Room or Nursery

-- If you're looking for a good way to organize your child's space (and let's be honest, who isn't?), the chest of drawers is ideal.
+- If you're looking for a good way to organize your child's space, the chest of drawers is ideal.
 Use one drawer to store books, one for puzzles, one for art supplies, and one for other small items.
 When there's a place for everything the room will stay neater while keeping the toys handy for whenever they're needed.

 - Place a small chest in your child's closet to help free up more floor space in the room.
 Store small clothes in the drawers and hang items above on the clothes rod.